What is a Postmaster or Mail Superintendent?

 How do I Become a Postmaster or Mail Superintendent?

-What education is needed to be a Postmaster or Mail Superintendent?
+How Long Does it Take to Become a Postmaster or Mail Superintendent?

 Where Postmasters and Mail Superintendents Work